 They even found mammoth bones near this archeological site.

-Could this be any closer to a stone age sage as if it would have been told by Jean Auel or William Sarabande?
+Could this be any closer to a stone age sage as if it would have been told by Jean Auel or William Sarabande? (check out these travel related books I’m talking about)

 We need to put our fear aside and dive into this mystical Stone Age Cave straight away!

-Suba Lyuk Stone Age Cave is one of the most interesting places to visit in Hungary.
-The best way to visit Suba Lyuk is by car.
 You might be able to get there by public transportation and there is a bus stop nearby.
 But I wouldn’t recommend doing so if you’re not familiar with the Hungarian language.

-Navigate to the intersection of Kossuth Ut and Horvölgye erdészház in 3413 Cserepfalu
+Navigate to the intersection of Kossuth Ut and Horvölgye erdészház in 3413 Cserepfalu.

 The museum and restaurant offer a spacious parking which is free of charge.